Chainsawkitten/ThreeDigitsSolver/README.md

 # ThreeDigitsSolver
 Automatic solver of the game Three Digits.
+For Windows only.

 ## Usage
 1. Clone the GitHub repository